26 July 2019

 The Global Impact of Sport

-This course enables you to explore the relationship between sport, heritage and culture in Scotland and beyond.
-It provides an informed practical insight into how sport is increasingly being used as a cost effective social tool involved in addressing many of the world’s social and humanitarian issues.
+Sport is a significant part of Scottish cultural heritage.
+It helps to link the Scottish diaspora from Scotland to Canada, New Zealand, South Africa, and Australia, to name but a few places.
+It is also impossible to fully understand global affairs without an informed practical insight into how sport is increasingly being used as a cost-effective social tool involved in addressing many of the world’s social and humanitarian issues.
 It is part of the social, cultural, economic and political fabric of many countries that makes it a potent force for good and bad.
 It has been a catalyst in starting wars, promoting peace and international reconciliation, enabling health.
-The courses focuses on two main themes 'Sport, heritage and culture' examining the contribution that Scotland has made to different worlds of sport and 'sport and global affairs' exploring the way that sport is used by major international organisations.
-The course will also give you opportunity to visit some of Scotland's great sporting settings and institutions.

 20 credits/10 ECTS/4 US